maeganlucas/maeganlucas/README.md

 # Hi, I'm Maegan!
 My name is Maegan Lucas and I am a Software Engineer at Honeywell!

 I am passionate about UI/UX design and developing UI features.
-In my current position, I take features from requirements through design and developement.
+In my current position, I take features from requirements through design and development.
 I am like a Software Engineer and a UI/UX Designer rolled into one!

 Reach out!<br />
 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&link=www.linkedin.com/in/maegan-lucas)](www.linkedin.com/in/maegan-lucas)